adlnet-archive/edx-xapi-bridge/README.md

 ## License

-Copyright 2014 Advanced Distributed Learning
+Copyright 2014 United States Government

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.